The Ultimate Guide to Event Sponsorship in 2022

 Tips for Better Event Sponsorship Packages

-To really kick your event sponsorship efforts into high gear, you need to offer different sponsorship packages.
+To kick your event sponsorship efforts into high gear, you need to offer different sponsorship packages.
 As more events become virtual and hybrid, these packages will need to be even more impressive because it’s harder for your potential sponsors to visualize your event and the value they’d get out of it.
 Providing value to sponsors, especially in the virtual domain, is a challenge among event planners.
-In fact, nearly 37% of organizers believe it’s more difficult to provide valuable opportunities for sponsors when hosting virtual events.Adele Durham joined us recently on the IN-PERSON Podcast to share some examples of how she’s creating valuable experiences and opportunities for sponsors.
+Nearly 37% of organizers believe it’s more difficult to provide valuable opportunities for sponsors when hosting virtual events.Adele Durham joined us recently on the IN-PERSON Podcast to share some examples of how she’s creating valuable experiences and opportunities for sponsors.

 Here are five tips to help you craft a sponsorship package that will stand out to your potential partners.